What is WHMIS?

 GHS and WHMIS

-In February of 2015, Health Canada announced the transition for manufacturers, importers, distributors, and employers from the pre-GHS Controlled Products Regulations (CPR) standard to the GHS-aligned Hazardous Products Regulations (HPR) standard would proceed according to the following schedule:
+In February of 2015, Health Canada began the process of replacing its pre-GHS Controlled Products Regulations (CPR) with the GHS-aligned Hazardous Products Regulations (HPR) and implementing the WHMIS 2015 standard.
+Compliance requirements for chemical manufacturers and importers, distributors, and employers will be phased in according to the following timeline:

 |Manufacturers and Importers||Distributors||Employers|